-Winter: So the first thing I am going to say is your animals are not as cold as you are if you moved here with plenty of time for them to acclimate.
-Probably not the time to clip out the horses ears but other than that let them hair up and you will die laughing as they roll and play in the snow.
+So the first thing I am going to say is your animals are not as cold as you are if you moved here with plenty of time for them to acclimate.
+Probably not the time to clip out the horse’s ears but other than that let them hair up and you will die laughing as they roll and play in the snow.

 If you are running extension cords make sure you don’t need them for something else during that time.
-They will probably freeze into some ice get buried be an absolute pain if you have to pull them up.
+They will probably freeze into some ice and get buried and be an absolute pain if you have to pull them up.
 The other important thing (don’t ask me how I know) make sure those cords are not in the path of the equipment that keeps you plowed/blown out.
 They don’t go thru the snow blower very well.
-Just sayin!
+Just saying!

 I installed automatic heated stock tanks about a year and a half ago.
 Had lived with them in a barn that I trained out of for years so I have horror stories for you for when they go bad and some good ideas of how to make them better.
-The stable I rented had them sitting on rail road ties.
-Yes they balance up there real nice and you can run the water under them and the power to plug them in.
-They are awesome the guts of them run somewhat like a toilet bowl so you have a float which turns your water on and off and you can adjust your water level etc. There are issues if you set them on wood.
-Probably was great at install time – 20 years later wood/water/ toilet bowl float that needs to stay level not so nice.
+The stable I rented had them sitting on railroad ties.
+Yes, they balance up there real nice and you can run the water under them and the power to plug them in.
+They are awesome the guts of them run somewhat like a toilet bowl so you have a float that turns your water on and off and you can adjust your water level etc. There are issues if you set them on wood.
+Probably was great at install time – 20 years later wood/water/ toilet bowl float that needs to stay level is not so nice.
 Wood and water never mix and if those automatic waterers get uneven they are a pain in the butt.
 The floats will break off inside guess who no longer shuts off your water.
 Yea that’s a visual to come out to in the morning.
 I bailed enough water out of stalls to say I never wanted any again.

 So my food for thought.
 They have to be perfectly level to really work well.
-I put mine on 4 inch deep squares of concrete.
+I put mine on 4-inch deep squares of concrete.
 That is not thick enough to handle the ground frost heaving in the spring or the weight of the horse who comes up next to the waterer all year and makes the ground settle more where it slobbers and puts its front feet.
 I think 6 to 8 inches would be much more appropriate for the concrete pad and probably packed rock around the concrete from there.
 Maybe if it’s a deep enough pad it could be big enough for the horses to stand on while they are drinking.
 I was concerned about slipping and them tearing them up but maybe that would be better.
 You have to remember you drain them where they sit to clean them and that runs around them and helps the ground settle also.
-So I think your going to have some maintenance anyway you look at it but there are a few things you can do better than I did.
+So I think you’re going to have some maintenance anyway you look at it but there are a few things you can do better than I did.
 If you come up with the perfect solution please share.

-Spring is my big one where I say Shelter!!
 And I am going to say if your horse is not smart enough to come in out of the rain then a way to lock the smart one up under the shelter.
 Corral panels whatever it takes.
-Unfortunately not every horse is smart enough to come in out of the rain.
+Unfortunately not every horse is smart enough to come out of the rain.
 Especially when it is very common up here to have a tin roof.
 They get cold in the early spring.
-Its wet there is no where for them to lay down it can be a mess.
+It’s wet there is nowhere for them to lay down it can be a mess.
 It’s not the late spring rains it’s the early ones.
-February, March there is still snow on the ground the ground is still frozen under the snow so the rain is mixed with the snow and when it comes in it may rain for a few days straight.
+In February, and March there is still snow on the ground and it is still frozen under the snow so the rain is mixed with the snow and when it comes in it may rain for a few days straight.
 Once they are wet to the skin they are cold.
 So you know your horse but if this is your first year here just keep that in the back of your mind as sometimes a metal roof really bothers them.
 And you have to remember it will be 38 or 40 degrees.
 Just cold enough to rain.

 Other than that a little extra food in the cold times and they are pretty much handled.
-I do like to throw mine a little loose salt every other day or so to keep them drinking good.
+I do like to throw mine a little loose salt every other day or so to keep them drinking well.